 Post presidential tasks

-Upon completion of his one term in office as President of Finland, Martti Ahtisaari founded the Crisis Management Initiative, an NGO dedicated to conflict resolution, crisis management and peace mediation.
-These have been Mr. Ahtisaari’s major priorities since 2000.
+Upon completion of his one term in office as President of Finland, Martti Ahtisaari founded the Crisis Management Initiative, an NGO dedicated to conflict resolution, crisis management and peace mediation, in year 2000.

 Co-drafting of a report on the human rights and political situation in Austria in 2000